How to Find Problems Worth Solving on Reddit

 Certain problem patterns reliably support viable businesses.

 The time trap pattern appears when people describe spending specific hours on tasks.
 "I spend X hours per week on [task]" reveals quantifiable waste.
 Time is money, and if you can give people hours back, they will pay.
-Examples include spending entire Sundays on expense reports, losing ten hours weekly to data entry, and wasting half a day on meeting scheduling.

 The skill gap pattern emerges when people need to accomplish something but lack expertise.
-"I need to do X but do not know how" reveals demand for simplified solutions.
-Learning is painful, and products that skip the learning curve command premium prices.
-Examples include needing a website without coding skills, requiring marketing help without agency budgets, and wanting data analysis without being a data scientist.
+Products that skip the learning curve command premium prices.

 Problem Patterns to Avoid